laperkins2/javascript-practice-1-jan-2024p/README.md

 ## Roadmap

 - [x] guessing-game.html
-- [ ] guessing-game.js
+- [x] guessing-game.js
-- [ ] a button that triggers the game to start
+- [x] a button that triggers the game to start
-- [ ] design visual indications of winning or losing
+- [x] design visual indications of winning or losing

 ## Contact

-Author:
+Author: Louis Perkins

 ## Acknowledgements